 Hello LSN Community,

 This pretty pink dip will give your plate some color while giving your taste buds a satisfying sweet spin on the traditional Mediterranean spread.
-Use it at home for a snack or take to a party to share.
+Use it at home for a snack or take it to a party to share.
 It’s actually quite impressive to serve to guests, especially this time of year.
 It’s a really great way to enjoy Valentine’s Day, without all the candy & chocolate.
 But if you are in the mood for something sweet, check out this healthy sweet treat.